Long Service Leave Fund Fundamentals

 The Board has formulated policies for the “buy-back” and resolved that –

-- The “buy-back” of past service is to be limited to a period of up to three years, without making application for the Board to consider the request for a “buy-back”.
+- The “buy-back” of past service is to be limited to a period of up to 5 years, without making an application for the Board to consider the request for the “buy-back”.

 - Provide the reason why the clergy, lay minister, chaplain, lay chaplain, theological lecturer or lay theological lecturer was not previously included in the Fund.